Last updated 29 October 05.

 book, replaced Eclipse Magazine, with ‘The Masked Man’, ‘Dope’ and

 ‘Ragamuffins’ all continuing their serials there.
-Mullaney’s editorial thanking numerous staff
+Mullaney’s

-members was an inside joke to make it sound like there was actually a staff
+editorial thanking numerous staff members was an inside joke to make it sound

-Feinberg was Dean & Jan’s mother, James Shannon & E. Lessly were two
+James Shannon & E. Lessly were two pseudonyms of

-pseudonyms of Dean Mullaney’s (Shannon was Buster Keaton’s character in the
+Dean Mullaney’s (Shannon was Buster Keaton’s

-silent film ‘Seven Chances’ and E. Lessly was Keaton’s cameraman), Alice B.
+character in the silent film ‘Seven Chances’ and E. Lessly

-Stockham was the 5th woman doctor in the US and a pseudonym of cat
+woman doctor in the US and a pseudonym of cat yronwode’s

-Lauren Bacall in the Bogart-Bacall radio drama “Bold Venture”.
-Only the typesetter, Chuck Spanyay, was an
+in the Bogart-Bacall radio drama “Bold Venture”.
+Only the typesetter, Chuck Spanyay, was an actual living, breathing person.
+‘I Am Coyote’ concluded its first adventure,

-Coyote’ concluded its first adventure, with Johnny Carson appearing!
-Another excellent installment of
+with Johnny Carson appearing!
+Another

-‘Ragamuffins’ appeared.
-The only sour
+excellent installment of ‘Ragamuffins’ appeared.
+The only sour note this issue was Bourgeois’s

-style art and a none too interesting storyline.
+“Alligator’ story, which featured underground style art and a none too

-Otherwise, a very good issue.
+interesting storyline.
+Otherwise, a very

 1. cover: Richard Corben (Nov.
 1982)